aswinm20/aswinm20.github.io/README.md

 ## Prerequisites

-Ensure you have a resume in Markdown format.
+1. Ensure you have a resume in Markdown format.
+2. Have an email ready for a new github account.

 ~~~